mkst/conker/README.md

 **Preamble**

 The assumption is that you will be using [Docker](https://www.docker.com/products/docker-desktop) for the building process.
-If this is not the case, check the `Dockerfile` for the prerequisites; the steps below work perfectly well in Ubuntu 20.04 running via WSL on Windows.
+If this is not the case, see the [Dockerfile](Dockerfile) for the prerequisites; the steps below work perfectly well in Ubuntu 20.04 running via WSL on Windows.
+See the [Quickstart](https://github.com/mkst/conker/wiki/Quickstart) for more information.

 **Clone repository**